dantranr/elma/README.md

 Execution
 ---
 To run the project, type
-    bin/elmacar
+    ./bin/elmacar

 Architecture
 ===

-As new to C++, I designed this ElmaCar project as simple as possible, to demonstrate the knowledge I gained after taking the class.
-The project was designed as the ElmaCar is the main control the car.
-It had all the functions included in the helper file that can turn on and off radio, the lights, air conditioning; the engine when it turned on, it can control the brake to stop the car, the wheel to accelebrate or decelebrate the car.
+As new to C++, I designed this ElmaCar project as simple as possible, to demonstrate the knowledge I gained after taking this class.
+The project was designed as the ElmaCar is the main of the car, it included all the function in the helper file that can turn on and off radio, the lights, air conditioning; the engine when it turned on, it can control the brake to stop the car, the wheel to accelebrate or decelebrate the car.

 ![Design][design]